As an Amazon Associate we earn from qualifying purchases.

 Other Factors Affecting Battery Life and Performance

-Aside from the factors already mentioned, there are some other elements that can cause your battery to drain faster.
+Aside from the factors already mentioned, some other elements can cause your battery to drain faster.
 If you’re looking to make sure that your electric skateboard or scooter lasts as long as possible, you’ll want to keep an eye out for these.

 Riding at higher speeds requires more energy and makes for faster draining of the batteries, so try to be mindful of this as well.
 Sloping terrains also play a part in putting additional pressure on your battery, as will driving against headwinds or through mud and water.